Disney+ arrives in the US this winter, but a UK release is nowhere to be seen – we take a look at what’s going on.

 Disney, when it realised that Comcast was going to wrestle majority control of Sky, sold its stake in the company to the firm.
 And now, Comcast owns Sky’s pay television platforms, operating in the UK, Ireland, Germany, Austria and Italy.
 It also owns Sky’s streaming service in Spain, as well as Now TV.

 Note what those territories have in common?
-Not one of them has even a rumoured release date for the Disney+ service.
+Not one of them had an initial release date for Disney+, and only now in each of those territories do we learn the 31st March 2020 date, with a warning that not all material will be available in every territory.
 And that’s likely because Disney has existing contracts in place with Sky for its films and television shows.
 Contracts that aren’t particularly easy to get out of.

 Remember that with its collection of Netflix series, Marvel and Disney had to let them run to the end of their respective seasons before taking the rights back.
 Whilst it feels inevitable that most Disney material will be taken away from Sky eventually – or at least any exclusivity removed – that process is going to take time.
 And the thinking is that it’s waiting those deals out that’s causing the hold up for Disney+ in the UK.